webspam/hdtSMP64/README.md

 ## Console commands

-The smp console command will print some basic information about the number of tracked and active objects.
+The `smp` console command will print some basic information about the number of tracked and active objects.
 The plugin recognizes the following optional parameters:

-* reset attempts to reload all meshes and reset the whole HDT-SMP system.
+* `smp reset` attempts to reload all meshes and reset the whole HDT-SMP system.
 However, it is a little buggy and may fail to reload some meshes or constraints properly.
-* gpu toggles the CUDA collision algorithm, if there is at least one CUDA device available.
+* `smp gpu` toggles the CUDA collision algorithm, if there is at least one CUDA device available.
+If there is no device available, it does nothing.
-* timing starts a timing sequence for the collision detection algorithm.
-The next 200 frames will alternate between CPU and GPU collision.
+* `smp timing` starts a timing sequence for the collision detection algorithm.
+The next 200 frames will switch between CPU and GPU collision.
 Once complete, mean and standard deviation of timings for the two collision algorithms are displayed on the console.
-* dumptree dumps the entire node tree of the current targeted NPC to the log file.
+* `smp dumptree` dumps the entire node tree of the current targeted NPC to the log file.
-* detail shows extended details of all tracked actors, including active and inactive armour and head parts.
+* `smp detail` shows extended details of all tracked actors, including active and inactive armour and head parts.
-* list shows a more concise list of tracked actors.
+* `smp list` shows a more concise list of tracked actors.

 ## Coming soon (maybe)